Soaps and facial cleansers are all marketed as being good for your skin.

 Sulfates are used as surfactants in soaps and increase foaming and lather.
 The two most commonly used are Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES).

-The main problem with sulfates is that they can strip your skin of healthy oils.
+The key problem with sulfates is that they can strip your skin of healthy oils.
 Long-term use can lead to skin irritation and sensitivity.
 There are also concerns that they have a major negative impact on the environment.
 Aquatic wildlife seems to be especially affected.

 #3- Fragrance